 Mushroom and Cheddar Omelettes

-- Sauté the mushrooms in a nonstick skillet it 1 tablespoon butter, seasoned with salt and pepper, and fresh herbs (if using) over medium-high heat.
+- Sauté the 8 oz. mushrooms in a nonstick skillet it 1 tablespoon butter, seasoned with salt and pepper to taste and fresh thyme (1 tablespoon, if using) over medium-high heat.
 Try not to stir them around too much, to allow the moisture to evaporate, until softened (about 3-4 minutes).

 - Meanwhile, beat three of the eggs well in a bowl or pyrex measuring cup and make sure your cheese is grated.